knyaz100/The-Light/README.md

 The first project in iOS course from MDA

 Implements simple The Light application.
 Basic operations with ViewController.
-In addition to manadatory excersize functionality there are real flashligt ans haptic feedback operations added.
+In addition to manadatory excersise functionality there are real iphone flashligt ans haptic feedback management added.